MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/audio/overview.md

 ## Content Understanding audio workflow

-The following diagram provides a high-level overview of a typical Content Understanding Audio processing workflow.
+The diagram below presents a high-level overview of a standard workflow for processing audio in Content Understanding.

   :::image type="content" source="../media/audio/overview/workflow-diagram.png" lightbox="../media/audio/overview/workflow-diagram.png" alt-text="Illustration of Content Understanding audio workflow.":::

-A typical Content Understanding Audio workflow consists of the following steps:
+A standard Content Understanding audio workflow includes these steps:

-1. You send audio or transcription files to the Content UnderstandingAPI wither as single file or providing settings to process from a connected blob storage account.
+1. You can submit a request for an audio file to the Content Understanding API.

-1. Content UnderstandingContent Extraction generates a conversation transcript incl. speaker separation in webVTT format and optionally recognizes speaker roles or names to replace generic 'Speaker n' results.
+1. The Content Extraction step produces a conversation transcript in webVTT format with speaker separation.
+It can also optionally identify speaker roles or names, replacing generic labels like "Speaker n" with more specific identifiers.

-1. The Content UnderstandingField Extraction then generates added insights based on the generated conversation transcript.
+1. The Field Extraction step then provides additional insights based on the conversation transcript.

-1. The Content Understanding service returns an audio file results containing the conversation transcript including added generated insights in JSON format.
-The results are either directly returned from the API or can be written into a connected blob storage account.
+1. The Content Understanding service delivers the conversation transcript along with additional insights in JSON format.

-## Content Understanding prebuilt audio scenarios
+## Content Understanding analyzer templates for audio

-Content Understanding provides the following customizable prebuilt scenario templates:
+Content Understanding provides the following customizable analyzer templates:

 * **Post call analytics**.
 Analyze call recordings and generate outputs such as conversation transcript, call summary, sentiment assessment and more.

 * **Conversation summarization**.
 Generate transcriptions from conversation audio recordings, generate a summary, and assess sentiment.

- You can start with any prebuilt scenario or start from scratch to get started and customize as needed to meet your business needs.
+You can start with a provided analyzer template or start from scratch and customize as needed to meet your business needs.

 ## Audio format support and input requirements